nicksolony/nicksolony.github.io/_posts/2020-06-01-code_hit_the_error_skip_if_possible_and_watch_your_time.markdown

 While working on my project I got an error while trying to use `find_or_create_by` and I'll tell you about it in this post.

 So as one part of my project, I had to use nested forms that require a class to accept nested attributes and separate writers for those attributes.
-As I was building my app (movie_db), my main class Movie had 3 belongs_to associations and each of those required nested_attributes.
+As I was building my app (movie_db), my main class Movie had 3 `belongs_to` associations and each of those required `nested_attributes`.

 ```
 class Movie < ApplicationRecord